alexbrahos/Webmaster_Hackathon/README.md

 1. Visit [the main menu](https://alphahackathon.pythonanywhere.com/mysite/alpha/templates/index.html).
 If you are able to access this page, then you're all good to go.
 2. If #1 does not work, then delete your cookies and try logging in again.

+There is also a bug where usernames with spaces will cause the backend to be unable to pull up the user information.
+To deal with bug, please attempt to create a new account with no spaces.

 ## Documentation
 Creators: Grace Nguyen, Alex Brahos
 ### Summary